School Transport General Frequently Asked Questions

 Please use the online school route checker to see if you may be entitled to free travel assistance.
 If you wish to make an application for school transport please fill in the application form.

 I have received my child’s bus pass and I would like to alter the pick-up point, vehicle, route, what do I need to do?

 if you have changed address, then see the question on moving to a new house.
-For any other reason you will need to email email@example.com with your request and reasons for requiring the change.
+For any other reason you will need to complete the contact us form.